sassy/prdoc/README.md

 generate document using PullRequest body.

-ollect PullRequest body and write file.
+Collect PullRequest body and write file.

+## Why

+I think that you should write description of design and coding in Pull Request's body.
+Because it is useful for review.
+So, this tool get Pull Request information for documentation.

 ## Usage